dwkim78/upsilon/README.md

 ```

 Since the UPSILoN package contains a Random Forest classifier (~40 MB),
-downloading the package might takes some time.
+downloading the package might take some time.

-Alternatively, you can download all the necessary files from the git repository as:
+Alternatively, you can download the UPSILoN package from this Git repository as:

 ```python
 git clone https://github.com/dwkim78/upsilon